 Two of the key technologies gaining traction are chatbots and digital assistants.
 Vodafone has responded by launching a chatbot called TOBi built on IBM Watson and an Amazon Alexa skill that customers can ask for account information and general help.

 TOBi is the first chatbot introduced by a UK mobile provider.
 It was initially used to answer common customer questions in Vodafone's online web chat service, but has since expanded to offer account-specific information and advice on price plans.

 The chatbot now provides double the conversion rate of the Vodafone website.

 "The use of the chatbot has far exceeded our expectations in terms of customer advocacy but also in terms of sales conversions," says Dhaliwal.
-"We were very honest with customers to tell them that they were talking to a robot and they're not trying to hide the fact that it was a digitised journey, but customers love it.
+"We were very honest with customers to tell them that they were talking to a robot and not trying to hide the fact that it was a digitised journey, but customers loved it.
 They love the ease of simplicity."

 Telecoms career paths